ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     The histogram/freq based trimming logic is currently tuned for english language wrt its is-it-a-alpabetic|numeral-char regex match logic.

-  chatRequestOptions - maintains the list of options/fields to send along with chat request, irrespective of whether /chat/completions or /completions endpoint.
+  apiRequestOptions - maintains the list of options/fields to send along with api request, irrespective of whether /chat/completions or /completions endpoint.

     If you want to add additional options/fields to send to the server/ai-model, and or modify the existing options value or remove them, for now you can update this global var using browser's development-tools/console.

-    For string, numeric and boolean fields in chatRequestOptions, including even those added by a user at runtime by directly modifying gMe.chatRequestOptions, setting ui entries will be auto created.
+    For string, numeric and boolean fields in apiRequestOptions, including even those added by a user at runtime by directly modifying gMe.apiRequestOptions, setting ui entries will be auto created.

     cache_prompt option supported by example/server is allowed to be controlled by user, so that